Skip to content

 The project uses oxlint for TypeScript linting.
 Run pnpm lint from the repo root to check for violations.

-See docs/solutions/build-errors/rust-clippy-idioms-catalog.md for common patterns and fixes.
+See the Clippy Idioms Catalog for common patterns and fixes.

 ”Database version is newer than app version”